 MS 115.
 Quantitative Literacy.
 3 Hours.

 Quantitative Literacy provides a college level experience that focuses on the process of interpreting and reasoning with quantitative information.
 Students are expected to build on prior understanding of mathematical models and applications, while integrating concepts from logic, algebra, geometry, probability and statistics.
 Understanding the language of mathematics, developing strategies and interpreting results, are learned via a context driven approach requiring a willingness to think about quantitative issues in new ways.
-The three credit course meets general education quantitative literacy requirement.
-Prerequisite(s): MS 111 or MS 242 or MS 141 or MS 180 or MS 181.
+A prerequisite of a C or better of MS 093 or equivalent by the Initial Math Assessment is required.

 MS 131.
 Logic and Problem Solving.
 3 Hours.